 - Insurance companies can appeal to states for funds if they believe they have received the sickest population i.e. the costs were too high

 Insurance Marketplace Implementation Challenges

 - There are too many plan choices (wide vary of cost sharing options).

 - Insurers have created a narrower network of providers.
 It is unclear if this will reduce the quality of care.
-Younger people don’t have specific preferences for providers so they are happier to pay a lower premium for a narrow network.
+Younger people don’t have specific preferences for providers, so they are happier to pay a lower premium for a narrow network.

 - “Bronze Trap” – people (typically younger people) who buy the bronze health insurance plan – premiums are expected to be the lowest.
 Here the insurance company covers 60% of out of pocket costs while the enrollee pays the remaining 40%.
-While the out of pocket is limited, they may incur a large bill compared to their income.
-Underinsured – this happens when they incur an unexpectedly high medical expense if they fall sick.
+While the out of pocket is limited, they may incur a hefty bill compared to their income.
+Underinsured – this happens when they suffer an unexpectedly high medical expense if they fall sick.

 - Access to health care providers – if policies restrict people to certain specialties, there will be differences in access to care.
 Primary Care Providers may be in network but his referrals are not and individuals might not know that.

 The Affordable Care Act and Medicaid